sortmerna/sortmerna/README.md

 sudo apt install rapidjson
 ```

-Note that the above packages are important build and runtime dependencies.
-If they are not present on the system and cannot be installed using a package manager, they need to be built.
-E.g. RocksDB may not be available as a standard package on older Linux distros, so will need to be built from sources.
+If the dependencies cannot be installed using a package manager, they need to be built (read below).

 (3) Clone the Git repository